Morisco: After the conversion

 In Granada for the first decades after the conversion, the former Muslim elites of the former Emirate became the middlemen between the crown and the Morisco population.
-Certain religious tolerance, too, was still observable during the first half of the 16th century.
+A certain religious tolerance, too, was still observable during the first half of the 16th century.
 They became alguaciles, hidalgos, courtiers, advisors to the royal court and translators of Arabic.
-They helped collect taxes (taxes from Granada made up one-fifth of Castile's income) and became the advocates and defenders of the Moriscos within royal circles.
+They helped collect taxes; taxes from Granada made up one-fifth of Castile's income, and became the advocates and defenders of Moriscos within royal circles.
 Some of them became genuine Christians while others secretly continued to be Muslims.
 The Islamic faith and tradition were more persistent among the Granadan lower class, both in the city and in the countryside.
-The city of Granada was divided into Morisco and Old Christian quarters, and the countryside often have alternating zones that are dominated by Old or New Christians.
-Royal and Church authorities tended to ignore the secret but persistent Islamic practice and tradition among some of the Morisco population.
+The city of Granada was divided into Morisco and Old Christian quarters, and the countryside often had alternating zones dominated by Old or New Christians.
+Royal and Church authorities tended to ignore the secret but persistent Islamic practices and traditions among some of the Morisco population.

 Outside Granada, the role of advocates and defenders were taken by the Morisco's Christian lords.
-In areas with high Morisco concentration, such as the Kingdom of Valencia and certain areas of other kingdoms, former Muslims played an important role in the economy, especially in agriculture and craft.
+In areas with high Morisco concentration, such as the Kingdom of Valencia and certain areas of other kingdoms, former Muslims played an important role in the economy, especially in agriculture and crafts.
 Consequently, the Christian lords often defended their Moriscos, sometimes to the point of being targeted by the Inquisition.
-For example, the Inquisition sentenced Sancho de Cardona, the Admiral of Aragon to life imprisonment after he was accused of allowing the Moriscos to openly practice Islam, build a mosque and openly made the adhan (call to prayer).
+For example, the Inquisition sentenced Sancho de Cardona, Admiral of Aragon, to life imprisonment after he was accused of allowing the Moriscos to openly practice Islam, build a mosque and openly made the adhan (call to prayer).
 The Duke of Segorbe (later Viceroy of Valencia) allowed his vassal in the Vall d'Uixó to operate a madrassa.
 A witness recalled one of his vassals saying that "we live as Moors and no one dares to say anything to us".
 A Venetian ambassador in the 1570s said that some Valencian nobles "had permitted their Moriscos to live almost openly as Mohammedans."

 In 1567, Philip II directed Moriscos to give up their Arabic names and traditional dress, and prohibited the use of the Arabic language.
 In addition, the children of Moriscos were to be educated by Catholic priests.
 In reaction, there was a Morisco uprising in the Alpujarras from 1568 to 1571.